 Now that you’ve finished your Jaipur city tour make sure you reward yourself with a cocktail or two at Bar Palladio within the historic Narain Niwas Palace Hotel.
 The bar itself is impeccably designed and transports you into a wonderfully whimsical world where traditional Mughal design effortlessly blends with chic Italian style.
 Unfortunately you aren’t allowed to take photos of the bar with your camera, but they do allow photography using your smartphone.

-Have more time?
-If you have 3 days in Jaipur you can also check out the Albert Hall Museum, Jaigarh Fort, Vidyadhar Garden, the Ramgopaliji Monkey Temple or the Samode Palace.
+Have more time and want to extend this itinerary for Jaipur?
+If you have 3 days in Jaipur (or longer) you can also check out the Albert Hall Museum, Jaigarh Fort, Vidyadhar Garden, the Ramgopaliji Monkey Temple or the Samode Palace.
 Check out this website for more Jaipur travel ideas.

 I hope this list of places to visit in Jaipur in 2 days helps you plan your trip more efficiently.
 Ready to take in the sights and sounds of Jaipur?
 The pretty Pink City is one of the most bewitching in all of India, and is an essential stop during your 1 week in Rajasthan.